In our previous post, we’ve explored the basic concepts behind the creation of a fully functional Alexa skill with Xenioo.

 All of these intents are managed directly using Xenioo AI: just match each intent with the built-in Alexa intent key like we’ve seen in our previous post and Xenioo will automatically build the correct model to manage your player.

-If you are building a multi-language skill just make sure to clone all intents in each language you are going to support.
+If you are building a multi-language skill, make sure to clone all intents in each language you want.

 Xenioo will then automatically build an Alexa model for each language.